Why Every College Family Should Consider Tuition Insurance

 For most of the 20 million college students and their families, the financial loss of an entire college semester is significant enough to break the bank.
 According to the College Confidence Index, a 2022 survey by GradGuard and College Pulse, 74% of students and 66% of parents say they are unfamiliar with the tuition refund policy at their school.

-Tuition insurance, sometimes referred to as tuition refund insurance, can provide benefits to help safeguard your college investment.
-It can provide reimbursement for lost tuition, academic fees, and housing costs if you have to completely withdraw due to a covered injury, illness, or mental health condition.
+GradGuard Tuition Insurance, on the other hand, can protect your school investment and provide reimbursement for lost tuition payments, academic fees, and housing costs if you have to completely withdraw due to a covered injury, illness, or mental health condition.

 College is fun to meet new people, create memorable experiences, and learn.
 That’s not to say it doesn’t come without risks.
-Knowing some of the most significant financial risks will prepare you for the unexpected.
 Tens of thousands of dollars are on the line, and college families should consider purchasing tuition insurance before the start of the semester.

 Tuition Insurance: What’s Protected?